-Any student aware of an instance of sexual assault, domestic violence, dating violence or stalking is encouraged to immediately contact the South Australia Police on 131 444 or Suzana Hanic, Manager of Student Affairs on (08) 8110 9918.
+Any student aware of an instance of sexual assault, domestic violence, dating violence or stalking is encouraged to immediately contact the South Australia Police on 131 444 or Nereshnee Shunmugam, Manager of Admissions and Student Services on (08) 8110 9922 or +61 400 268 437.

 - If a survivor chooses, contact local law enforcement South Australia Police on 000 for emergencies.
 For non-urgent assistance, call SA Police on 131 444.
 University officials will assist the student in notifying the appropriate law enforcement agency in the applicable jurisdiction. - If a survivor chooses not to go through the criminal justice system, there are disciplinary and non-disciplinary options available at Carnegie Mellon University.
-A survivor can discuss on-campus procedures by calling in the first instance Nereshnee Sunmugam, Coordinator for Admissions and Student Welfare, (08) 8110 9922.
+A survivor can discuss on-campus procedures by calling in the first instance Nereshnee Shunmugam, Manager of Admissions and Student Services, (08) 8110 9922 or +61 400 268 437.